nichonmarshall-cyber/Eye-Control-System/README.md

 ## Current Limitations

-- Held blinks are detected and counted, but they are not yet connected to activating buttons or other interface actions.
-- Gaze coordinates are not yet used to highlight and navigate menu buttons.
-- The redesigned dashboard has not yet been fully integrated with the tracking interface, resulting in an incomplete application flow.
+- The redesigned dashboard has not yet been integrated with the tracking interface, resulting in an incomplete application flow.
+- Selection accuracy is limited by webcam gaze precision, so smaller buttons on the prototype dashboard can still be difficult to target reliably.
 - Vertical gaze tracking is less consistent than horizontal gaze tracking and can vary between users.
 - Calibration data is stored only in memory and is lost when the